 Never in my life did I think I would become a first time cat owner, but a year ago during quarantine, I pulled the trigger and finally purchased a Highland Lynx.
 Needless to say, I have never looked back.
 Getting a cat for the first time has been one of the greatest joys of my life.

-Initially, I had no idea what I was doing as a first kitten owner.
+Initially, I had no idea what I was doing as a first time cat owner.
 I’ve never owned any pet throughout the course of my life, so every aspect was new to me.
 Throughout this past year, however, I have learned several things that I look forward to sharing with you.

 I have put together a complete and thorough ultimate guide for new cat owners.
 This guide should tell you what to know before getting a cat.
 The hope is this guide prepares you for your journey, but just know there is no first time cat owner guide that will tell you EXACTLY how to raise your first cat.
 I just hope I can give you some of the guidance I wish I had when I first started.

-THINGS TO KNOW BEFORE GETTING A CAT
+THINGS TO KNOW BEFORE BECOMING A FIRST TIME CAT OWNER

 CAN I GET A CAT WHERE I CURRENTLY LIVE?